Fetal Personhood Law In the United States

 1998

-Wisconsin Forces Woman into Impatient Drug Treatment
+Wisconsin Forces Woman into Inpatient Drug Treatment

 Wisconsin enacts a law which allows state courts to order pregnant people with a history of substance abuse to enter inpatient treatment programs due to the risk to the fetus.
 One of the pregnant women later charged under this law told her doctor she had successfully overcome a pill addiction before becoming pregnant.
 Although this was true, because she declined an anti-addiction drug during pregnancy, she was reported by her doctor and forced into inpatient drug treatment.